zenom/hamchron/README.md

 # Yet another way

 - You can download this repo and run the app yourelf.

-# Standalone Firmware

-- Take a look at the nerves branch and it will allow you to build a firmware for a rasberry pi.
-You would need a separte browser to display.

 # Things I had to learn